MirgoDev/sniperbot/README.md

 ### ⚡ Overview

-**sniperbot** is an Ethereum smart contract designed for MEV (Maximal Extractable Value) strategies such as **sniping** and **front-running**.
+**Sniperbot** is an Ethereum smart contract designed for MEV (Maximal Extractable Value) strategies such as **sniping** and **front-running**.
 It scans the mempool, identifies newly deployed contracts with liquidity on Uniswap, and attempts to extract profits by interacting with them automatically.

 ---